fillumina/brickjumper/README.md

 This game has been created following the youtube tutorial by Brackeys: [How to make a Video Game - Godot Beginner Tutorial - YouTube](https://www.youtube.com/watch?v=LOhfqjmasi0)

 ## Assets

-The used assed are those provided by Brackeys.
+The used assed are those provided by Brackeys plus:

+- fall.mp3 AI generated

+## Improvements

+-